THE BASICS IN 5 MINUTES..

 because it's not the open cell type that absorbs sound.
 Rigid Styrofoam panels meant for

 home insulation have no useful acoustic value either.
 The best bass traps and absorber

-to a lower frequency, than any other material available.
+frequency, than any other material available.

 Most of my tips are about improving your ability to mix well.
 After all, if you can't hear

 accurately, it's impossible to know what mix elements need adjusting.
 But good acoustics